Peripheral arterial disease (PAD)

 Additional hospital-based tests that can be used include:

-• an ultrasound scan – where sound waves are used to build up a picture of arteries in your leg; this can identify exactly where in your arteries there are blockages or narrowed areas
+• an ultrasound scan – where sound waves are used to build up a picture of arteries in your leg.
+This can identify where in your arteries there are blockages or narrowed areas

-• an angiogram – wherea special liquid known as a contrast agent is injected into a vein in your arm; the agent shows up clearly on a CT scan or MRI scan and produces a detailed image of your arteries
+• an angiogram – where a liquid called a contrast agent is injected into a vein in your arm.
+The agent shows up clearly on a CT scan or MRI scan and produces a detailed image of your arteries

 Treatment

-There's no cure for peripheral arterial disease (PAD), but lifestyle changes and medication can help reduce the symptoms.
+There's no cure for peripheral arterial disease (PAD), but lifestyle changes and medicine can help reduce the symptoms.

 These treatments can also help reduce your risk of developing other types of cardiovascular disease (CVD), such as: